 Once you have decided on a disease of interest that infects a non-human animal host species, you need to find measurements of the three SIR Model parameters: transmission rate (, beta), death rate from the disease (, alpha) and recovery rate (, gamma).
 These measurements can be from a single study or from different studies, but they need to be measured from field or lab data on your host species.

-You can use Web of Knowledge to search for each SIR parameter (by name) for your given [disease] and [host]. may be called transmission rate, transmission coefficient or infection rate.
+You can use Google Scholar or Web of Knowledge to search for each SIR parameter (by name) for your given [disease] and [host].
+NOTE: To use Web of Knowledge off campus, you’ll need to use U of T’s VPN (Google Scholar is also easier to use if you’re using U of T’s VPN), which you can read about and download here: https://onesearch.library.utoronto.ca/ic-faq-categories/utorvpn. may be called transmission rate, transmission coefficient or infection rate.
 You can also search for SIR (or other) models developed for your chosen disease and host.
 If you find parameter values from published models, make sure these come from measurements.
 Go back to the original source of data so you can understand and evaluate how these parameters were measured.
 Focus on the way they acquired the field or lab data instead of the statistical analyses used to estimate the parameters from the data.

 Record uncertainties associated with each parameter so you can account for these when running your analysis.
 For e.g., a study may provide a range of parameter values or errors associated with mean parameter values, or different studies may provide different values for a given parameter.

+Please also note that many articles you come across may include alternative forms of the SIR model, comprised of parameters you are unfamiliar with, or cannot directly map onto your model.
+Make sure to explain how your reference article’s parameters differ from yours, and how those differences may alter parameter values and results.

 B. Setting up your SIR model